jeffboody/libnn/readme.md

 ![Generative Adversarial Network](docs/gan-network.jpg?raw=true "Generative Adversarial Network")

-The GAN objective function is closely related to the binary cross entropy loss function and is used to keep score between the discriminator and the generator.

-	minG maxD V(D,G) = Ex~pdata(x)[log(D(x)] + Ez~pz(z)[log(1 - D(G(z)))]

-It is useful to note that loss functions are also objective functions except that they are only designed to minimize a value.

-In practice, it was recommended to train G to maximize log(D(G(z))) since the GAN objective function above may not provide sufficient gradient for G to learn well.
-The expected value function (e.g. E[]) simply returns the mean value similar to the mean squared error (MSE) loss function.
-The notation x\~pdata(x) simply states that x is an input sample to D from the real data with a probability density function pdata(x).
-The notation z\~pz(z) simply states that z is a random input sample to G from a uniform distribution function pz(z).

-The GAN objective function may also be selected by the network architecture in the same way that the loss function is chosen by CNN networks.
-Some examples of additional objective functions include Least Squares GANs, Wasserstein GAN and the Cycle GAN.
-The advantages of these objective functions include improved stability and reduced probability of mode collapse.
-The Cycle GAN enforces transitivity in order to perform image-to-image translation with unordered image collections.

 The descriminator network typically outputs a single value that the objective function uses to determine if the input was real or generated.
 Alternatively, the Patch GAN described by Pix-To-Pix GANs uses multiple outputs.
 The purpose of multiple outputs in this case is to reduce the number of network parameters and reduce tiling artifacts in the generator network output.
-Keep in mind that the corresponding term of the objective function must be evaluated when the input is real or generated.

 The generator network only receives random inputs z and therefore must learn to map the uniform distribution pz(x) onto the probability distribution of the real data pdata(x) in order to generate samples that look like real data.
 The z input is also known as the latient space.
 It has been shown that walking the latient space (e.g. through vector addition or interpolation) can cause the generator to produce variations on the outputs associated with the latient vectors.

+The GAN objective function is closely related to the binary cross entropy loss function and is used to keep score between the discriminator and the generator.

+	minG maxD V(D,G) = Ex~pdata(x)[log(D(x)] + Ez~pz(z)[log(1 - D(G(z)))]

+An objective function may also be referred to as a loss, cost or error function when we seek to minimize the value as is typical for neural networks.
+The expected value function (e.g. E[]) simply returns the mean value similar to the mean squared error (MSE) loss function.
+The notation x\~pdata(x) simply states that x is an input sample to D from the real data with a probability density function pdata(x).
+The notation z\~pz(z) simply states that z is a random input sample to G from a uniform distribution function pz(z).
+The first term of the GAN objective function is used with real samples and the second term is used with generated samples.

+The GAN training procedure described by the original GAN paper consists of a two step process that is repeated for each iteration.

+Update the descriminator.

+1. Select a minibatch of m samples of z from pz(z)
+2. Sample a minibatch of m samples of x from pdata(x)
+3. Update the descriminator by ascending its stochastic gradient
+4. dV/dD[1/m SUM(1, m, log(D(xi)) + log(1 - D(G(zi))))]

+Update the generator.

+1. Select a minibatch of m samples of z from pz(z)
+2. Update the generator by descending its stochastic gradient
+3. dV/dG[1/m SUM(1, m, log(1 - D(G(zi))))]

+In practice, it was recommended to maximize log(D(G(z))) during training since the GAN objective function above may not provide sufficient gradient for G to learn well.

 The process of training the generator involves a couple of subtle details.
-The generator receives an input z which consists of N random samples as input.
-These samples may be fed into a multi-layer perceptron to produce M outputs.
+The generator receives an input z which consists of M random samples as input.
+These samples may be fed into a multi-layer perceptron to produce N outputs.
-These M outputs are reshaped into a tensor that is typically fed into a CNN.
+These N outputs are reshaped into a tensor that is typically fed into a CNN.
 Secondly, the generator network not only feeds it's output Y=G(z) into the discriminator network but also receives the backprop gradient dL/dY from the